MarsG4me/MiniPerm/README.md

 As you need to set up a JDBC URL, here is an example to use PostgreSQL databases (it is also the only type which has drivers inserted):

 > **PostgreSQL:** `jdbc:postgresql://localhost:5432/db_name`

+## Notes and stuff
+* Only UUID is important for the permissions; Switching from/to an offline server (For testing!) will give a player a different UUID
+* all ingame messages are configurable (console is fixed and in english!)